ClearControl/picard4dusbstage/readme.md

 to start developing.
 To check if the project was loaded correctly and the stage is functional, it is recommended to run the main method [demo class](http://github.com/clearcontrol/picard4dusbstage/src/main/resources/pi4dusb/demo/PiStageDemo.java).

+If you want to update the generated java wrapper, update the configuration file `piusb.config.win.jnaertor` and run jnaerate.bat from the command line.

 Authors
 ---